Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 PAPER APPLICATIONS WILL NO LONGER BE ACCEPTED.
 Please go to www.governmentjobs.com and follow the online application system.
 Applications must be received via GovernmentJobs by 5 PM on the date listed on the job announcement.
 Applications not received by the posted date and time will not be considered.
 Detailed city job announcements are also available in the Personnel Office (Bldg.
 1) lobby.

 To build an accessory dwelling unit (ADU), the minimum lot size has to be 5,000 square feet and it has to be owner-occupied.
+If your lot is under 5,000 square feet you cannot construct a new ADU, but you can convert an existing structure to an ADU.
 Refer to Title 17.60.070 of the Municipal Code for additional regulations on accessory dwelling units.

 The Planning Division maintains a map that shows zoning for every parcel in the City.
 The zoning map can be viewed in the Planning Division lobby, or anyone can call (510) 215-3030 to speak with a planner regarding specific zoning, setback, and related questions.
 Typical minimum setbacks in single family neighborhoods are 20 feet for front setbacks, 15 feet for rear setbacks, and side setbacks may vary from 3-6 feet.